Why do your bones break so easily?

 Osteogenesis imperfecta (OI) means “imperfectly formed bone” and is also known as brittle bone disease.
 It’s a rare disease that affects the bones causing them to be weak, which means they break easily, often without any traumatic injury.
 The cause of OI is a genetic defect, which is either inherited or a spontaneous mutation of a particular gene.
 This gene is supposed to tell your body how much of a specific protein, type I collagen, to make.
 When it doesn’t do this, your body doesn’t produce enough, or any, of type I collagen.
 Since type I collagen is a major element in the connective tissue of bones, when there isn’t enough of it in your body, your bones break easily.
 While they do heal, it occurs at a normal rate.
 Type I collagen also helps to form ligaments, teeth and sclera (white tissue of your eyeball).

 Symptoms depend on the severity of the disease, but can include weak muscles, malformed bones, loose joints, brittle teeth, bowed legs, curved spine, short stature, hearing loss, blue/purple/gray sclera, triangular face and problems breathing.
 There are eight types, but only four main types.
 Type I is when the structure of the collagen is normal, but the amount of it is less than normal.
 This is the most common and mildest form of the OI.
 With this type, the bones are easily broken, but there aren’t usually deformities.
 Sometimes, the person’s teeth will be affected causing them to crack or their sclera might be a different color.
-For types II, II and IV, the collagen doesn’t form properly.
+For types II, III and IV, the collagen doesn’t form properly.
 Of the three, type II is the most severe and, in some cases, the fetus may suffer broken bones while still in the womb.
 Due to their fragility, many infants with type II don’t survive.
 With type III, many infants are born with broken bones and these individuals also typically have deformities, respiratory problems and are shorter than average as adults.
-Type IV isn’t as bad as type II or III since these individuals don’t have has many or severe deformities or other complications that type III has, but they are also shorter than average.
+Type IV isn’t as bad as type II or III since these individuals don’t have as many or severe deformities or other complications that type III has, but they are also shorter than average.

 Unfortunately, there isn’t a cure for osteogenesis imperfecta and due to the amount of symptom variation between individuals, treatment is tailored toward each person according to the disease severity and their age.
 For most people, non-surgical options are used.
 This can include medications, such as bisphosphonates, to help slow down bone reabsorption.
 If the person has broken bone, then immobilizing the area with a cast, splint or brace will be necessary to allow the bone to heal.
 Once the area has healed, it’s important that the person starts exercising to strengthen the muscles in order to maintain mobility.
 A physical therapist can teach you certain exercises that not only help with this, but decrease the chances of future breaks.
 Some good exercises that provide both of these are swimming or walking.
 Sometimes, surgery is needed if you have repeated breaks of the same bone, the breaks don’t heal properly or you have a deformity, like scoliosis.
 One surgical option is placing rods in the arms, legs and/or back.
 They help to reinforce the bones, which helps to prevent them from breaking.
 Some rods are a set length and must be replaced as a child grows.
 Others are telescoping and expand as a child grows, but these can cause complications, so your child’s doctor will help guide you in which is best for them.
-For scoliosis, in particular, the typical treatment is a brace, but for those with OI this isn’t an option because it’ll cause their ribs will become deformed and not improve their scoliosis.
+For scoliosis, in particular, the typical treatment is a brace, but for those with OI this isn’t an option because it’ll cause their ribs to become deformed and not improve their scoliosis.
 So, the best treatment option for scoliosis for those with OI is to have a spinal fusion when the scoliosis is severe.
 This is where the spinal bones are realigned and fused together.